 Soundtrack Your Brand.
 A cleaner catalog model.
 Monthly subscription, no proprietary hardware, roughly $35 to $50 per location per month with licensing included.
 If your only problem is the contract and the hardware, this is a soft landing.
 You still get a catalog and a genre picker.
 You still do not get performance data.

 SiriusXM for Business.
 A large library of curated channels, name recognition, negotiated pricing in the $30 to $80 range per location per month.
 Same model as the consumer product.
-No behavioral reporting.
+No reporting on what the audio does to behavior.

 QSIC.
-An Australian and New Zealand player with early traction in QSR.
-Uses AI to tune catalog selection to time of day and basic location signals.
+An Australian and New Zealand player with early traction in quick-service.
+Uses generative tooling to tune catalog selection to time of day and basic location signals.
 Limited US footprint.
 Worth a look in those markets or in quick-service.

 Entuned.
 We compose original music to a profile of your customer and report against your store performance data.
 No catalog.
 No genre picker.
 No lock-in.
+Built for US specialty retailers doing $750K to $5M a location.
 Pilot is free.

 Five questions to filter the shortlist #